dzhang1024/dzhang1024/README.md

 ### Hi there, I'm Darrel Zhang!

-## I'm a third year student at the University of Virigina!
+## I'm a Third Year student at the University of Virigina!
 - I’m currently trying to learn Unity to develop my own games!
 - I’m always looking for more new things to learn
-- ⚡ Fun fact: Other than coding, I really enjoy cooking and traveling
+- Fun fact: Other than coding, I really enjoy cooking and traveling

 ### Connect with me: